timarkh/tsakorpus/docs/src_convertors.md

 * ``gzip`` -- boolean value that determines if the resulting JSON file should be gzipped (which will take slightly more time, but much less disk space).

+* ``transparent_punctuation`` (optional) -- regexp that determines which punctuation should be considered "transparent", i.e. should not be counted when calculating distances between words for a multiword query.
+This parameter influences the assignment of ``sentence_index`` values, which is added to words and punctuation marks at conversion time and then used in multiword queries at search time.
+By default it equals ``^ *$``.

 ### The convertors
 There are several source convertors for different input formats (see ``pipeline.md``).
 Each of them is a class located in one Python file: